-Answer: For a sovereign issuer, in addition to looking at English governing law and submission to the jurisdiction of the English courts, it would also be important to consider whether there is a waiver of immunity provision because typically there is immunity under domestic law from attachment of a sovereign's assets Even if there is a waiver of immunity, it might remain difficult in practice to enforce a judgment against Greece in Greece itself.

-Question: Could there be cross defaults or defaults under related credit support and derivatives documentation as a result of Grexit?
+Answer: In addition to looking at English governing law and submission to the jurisdiction of the English courts, it would also be important to consider whether there is a waiver of immunity provision because typically there is immunity under domestic law from attachment of a sovereign's assets.
+Even if there is a waiver of immunity, it might remain difficult in practice to enforce a judgment against Greece in Greece itself.
+Question: Could there be cross defaults or defaults under related credit support and derivatives documentation as a result of a Grexit?
 Answer: Yes.
-Even if obligations under the bond issue remain denominated in euro and no events of default were triggered by Grexit, the issuer could be party to other agreements or underlying credit support or swap agreements which may be defaulted by these events.
+Even if obligations under a loan agreement remain denominated in euro and no events of default were triggered by a Grexit, the borrower could be party to other agreements which may be defaulted by these events.
 Question: Are there any other steps I should take to prepare for a Grexit?

-Answer: The essential thing will be to establish whether you hold bonds which are potentially affected, to locate all relevant documentation (including any credit support, guarantees, security, hedges, insurance etc) and to analyse how robustly they deal with the issues discussed above.
+Answer: The essential thing will be to establish whether you have loans which are potentially affected, to locate all relevant documentation (including any credit support, guarantees, security, hedges, insurance etc) and to analyse how robustly they deal with the issues discussed above.
 "Forewarned is forearmed", and you may need to be in a position to act rapidly if circumstances demand.